Tasikmalaya West Java, Indonesia Travel Guide

 Basic amenities are available at the two train station and bus terminal.

 Tasikmalaya'the public transit system, though more casualized, offers effective local travel.
 Angkots (shared minibuses) operate on fixed routes, a common and affordable way to travel.
-Ojeks (motorcycle taxis) are quicker for one passengers, especially in traffic, and navigate smaller streets efficiently.
+Ojeks (motorcycle taxis) are quicker for single passengers, especially in traffic, and navigate smaller streets efficiently.

 Requires an International Driving Permit (IDP).
 Renting with a driver is often recommended.